 Political Thought

-My book manuscript, The Flight From Dependence, contributes to a wide-ranging literature in political thought on social dependence and the nature of freedom.
-It examines three canonical modern accounts of freedom as autonomy and shows how each struggles to properly account for our social dependencies.
+In my book manuscript, The Flight From Dependence, I examine three canonical modern accounts of freedom as autonomy and show how each struggles to properly account for our social dependencies.
 Chapter I looks at John Stuart Mill, Chapter II Friedrich Nietzsche, and Chapter III Karl Marx.
 One of the central claims of the project is that despite acknowledging that human beings are socially dependent, each of these thinkers fails to connect that insight to their conception of freedom.
 This is not an unusual move.
 I argue that a flight from dependence in one form or another – often by insulating our insights into humanity’s social dependencies from our thinking about freedom – is characteristic of modern political thought in general.
 Unfortunately, this inclines us to devise standards of freedom that consistently ask for more independence than is humanly possible.
 Ultimately, in Chapter IV, I use concepts and tools from G.W.F.
 Hegel to argue that facing up to our dependencies requires coming to terms with the possibility that autonomy is the wrong way to think about human freedom.

 I am also interested in related topics in political theory, especially justice and education.
 In my chapter J.S.
 Mill: Education, Freedom and Dependence I explain and analyze Mill’s liberal political philosophy of education.